-Transactions with Interested Shareholders Cayman Islands law has no comparable statute.
-As a result, we cannot avail ourselves of the types of protections afforded by the Delaware business combination statute.
-However, although Cayman Islands law does not regulate transactions between a company and its significant shareholders, it does provide that such transactions must be entered into bona fide in the best interests of the company and not with the effect of constituting a fraud on the minority shareholders.
+Transactions with

+InterestedCayman Islands law has no comparable

+statute.
+As a result, we cannot avail

+ourselves of the types of protections

+afforded by the Delaware business

+combination statute.
+However, although

+Cayman Islands law does not regulate

+transactions between a company and its

+significant shareholders, it does provide

+that such transactions must be entered

+into bona fide in the best interests of the

+shareholders.